Multiple lattice instabilities and complex ground state in Cs$_2$AgBiBr$_6$: Introduction

-Importantly, computational and experimental investigations of the crystal structure and optical properties of Cs$_2$AgBiBr$_6$ revealed a clear link between its structural and optical properties and a strong electron-phonon coupling \cite{schade2018structural,steele2018giant,ning2019thermochromic,zelewski2019revealing,leveillee2021phonon}.
-A number of studies in inorganic MHPs also highlighted the importance of lattice instabilities of the halide octahedra framework, and of strong phonon anharmonicity on the electron-phonon coupling \cite{yaffe2017local, gehrmann2019dynamic, li2019anharmonicity, lanigan2021two}.
-Large amplitude atomic fluctuations in MHPs arise from soft and anharmonic potentials, which also result in very low thermal conductivities and large thermal expansion coefficients \cite{miyata2017lead,lee2017ultralow,katan2018entropy,gehrmann2019dynamic,bertolotti2017coherent,sakata1980neutron,simoncelli2019unified,haeger2020thermal}.
-Cs$_2$AgBiBr$_6$ in particular is predicted to exhibit ultralow lattice thermal conductivity, which is of fundamental interest and offers promise for thermoelectric applications \cite{lee2017ultralow,lanigan2021two,haque2018origin,klarbring2020anharmonicity}.
-Thus, understanding the atomic structure and dynamics of Cs$_2$AgBiBr$_6$ is critical to rationalize its properties.
-Yet, a detailed understanding of structural dynamics and phonon anharmonicity in Cs$_2$AgBiBr$_6$ remains elusive owing to a lack of measurements on high-quality crystals.
+Importantly, many studies of inorganic MHPs highlighted the importance of lattice instabilities of the halide octahedra framework, and of strong phonon anharmonicity on the electron-phonon coupling, which is key in the optoelectronic response \cite{yaffe2017local, gehrmann2019dynamic, li2019anharmonicity, lanigan2021two}.
+Several MHP studies investigated competing low-energy lattice instabilities, resulting from many shallow local minima in the potential energy surface \cite{yang2017spontaneous,marronnier2017structural,marronnier2018anharmonicity,zhao2020polymorphous}, and highlighted the coupling between these instabilities and the electronic states at the edges of the band gap \cite{miyata2017large,yang2017spontaneous,guzelturk2021visualization,zhao2017cu,zhao2020polymorphous,ha2021quasiparticle}.
+In Cs$_2$AgBiBr$_6$ in particular, a direct link was proposed between the structural and optical properties and the strong electron-phonon coupling \cite{schade2018structural,steele2018giant,ning2019thermochromic,zelewski2019revealing,leveillee2021phonon}.
+Moreover, recent studies suggested that atomic vibrations could broaden the conduction band edge and reduce the bandgap in Cs$_2$AgBiBr$_6$ \cite{gebhardt2022electronic}, while enhancing the bandgap in single-halide perovskites \cite{gebhardt2021efficient}.
+Yet, a detailed understanding of structural dynamics and phonons in Cs$_2$AgBiBr$_6$ remains elusive owing to a lack of momentum-resolved measurements on single-crystals.